Historicity of the Gospels: Individual units

-Genealogy, nativity and childhood of Jesus
+Early Life of Jesus

-The genealogy, birth and childhood of Jesus appear only in Matthew and Luke, and are ascribed to Special Matthew and Special Luke.

-Only Luke and Matthew have nativity narratives.
-Modern critical scholars consider both to be non-historical.
-Many biblical scholars view the discussion of historicity as secondary, given that gospels were primarily written as theological documents rather than historical accounts.
+The genealogy, birth and childhood of Jesus appear only in Matthew and Luke.
+Critical scholars such as W. D. Davies and E. P. Sanders consider both, such as Luke’s census of Quirinius, to be non-historical, (Note: Many biblical scholars view the discussion of historicity as secondary, given that gospels were primarily written as theological documents rather than historical accounts.) though they contain some useful biographical information concerning Jesus's birth during the reign of Augustus and his father's name.
+Conservative scholars have maintained the historicity of the narratives.

-The nativity narratives found in the Gospel of Matthew and the Gospel of Luke give a genealogy of Jesus, but the names, and even the number of generations, differ between the two.
-Some authors have suggested that the differences are the result of two different lineages, Matthew's from King David's son, Solomon, to Jacob, father of Joseph, and Luke's from King David's other son, Nathan, to Heli, father of Mary and father-in-law of Joseph.
-However, Geza Vermes argues that Luke makes no mention of Mary, and questions what purpose a maternal genealogy would serve in a Jewish setting.
+The Gospel of Matthew and Luke give differing genealogies of Jesus.
+Some have suggested that the differences are the result of different lineages, Matthew's from King David's son, Solomon, to Jacob, father of Joseph, and Luke's from King David's other son, Nathan, to Heli, father of Mary and father-in-law of Joseph.
+Geza Vermes argues that Luke makes no mention of Mary, and questions what purpose a maternal genealogy would serve in a Jewish setting.